lingtalfi/Light_Nugget/doc/api/Ling/Light_Nugget/Service/LightNuggetService/getNugget.md

 Available options are:

-- vars: bool=true, whether to use the variables replacement system.
-See more details in the [Light_Nugget conception notes](https://github.com/lingtalfi/Light_Nugget/blob/master/doc/pages/conception-notes.md)
+- varsKey: string=null, The key used to hold the variables (see the conception notes for more info).
+     If false, the variable replacement system will not be used.
+     If null, the varsKey will default to "_vars".